-DIY (Do It Yourself) verses hiring a professional service is a question every bride asks herself as part of the balancing act of wedding planning.
+DIY (Do It Yourself) versus hiring a professional service is a question every bride asks herself as part of the balancing act of wedding planning.
 It is a balancing knowing where to spend your money and knowing what you are happy to do yourself.
-It can affect the amount of money spent, time, stress and so on.
-Today we will explore the pros and cos of both DIY vs professional service.
+It can affect the amount of money spent, time, stress, and so on.
+Today we will explore the pros and cons of both DIY vs professional service.
 Some of the findings may surprise you.

 Advantages of D.I.Y

-A classic example is wedding invitations, we have so many clients who say that they willing to make all the invitations themselves to save money.
+A classic example is wedding invitations; we have so many clients who say that they are willing to make all the invitations themselves to save money.
 They log onto Pinterest and see some amazing ideas and think “that looks so amazing I can do that myself”.
-While a simple task, it is very time consuming when you have to create it 200 times over.
-It can take a small team of family and friends 2 to 3 nights to complete on their own.
+While a simple task can seem simple to do, it is very time-consuming when you have to create it over 200 times.
+It can take a small team of family and friends plus 2 to 3 nights to complete it.
 A lot longer if it is just you and your partner.
 Not to mention multiple trips to the craft stores to buy more as you underestimate what you would use.

 Disadvantages of DIY

-Now, it does not always end well.
-Here at Pink Caviar Events, we have had to step in last minute.
+While DIY can seem amazing and cost-effective at first, it does not always end well.
+Here at Pink Caviar Events, we have had to step in last-minute multiple times.
 We have been asked to source alternatives and help brides out of a DIY hole.

 For example, we had a client that decided to forgo a professional photographer.
-She instead asked all her guests to take photos with their personal cameras and smart phones.
-While smart phones can produce some amazing photos and videos, there are 2 things that couples forget.
-A professional photographer will use a high end DSLR camera which is vastly superior to the latest smart phone.
+She instead asked all her guests to take photos with their personal cameras and smartphones.
+While smartphones can produce some fantastic photos and videos, there are two things that couples forget.
+A professional photographer will use a high-end DSLR camera which is vastly superior to the latest smartphone.

-A professional photographer will know where to stand, what to focus on and how to rally everyone together.
-They will know all the in-and-outs from years of experience that the average person.
-While your uncle Bill has an amazing HD video recorder he might have a shaky hand, stand off-centre and may not focus well.
-Of course, you will have lots and lots of photos and videos of your big day but they will more than likely be sub-par when compared to a professional photographer.
-That being said photos from your guests are a great way to supplement the photographers photos and videos.
+A professional photographer will know where to stand, what to focus on, and how to rally everyone together for group shots.
+They will know all the in-and-outs from years of experience compared to your average wedding guest.
+While your uncle Bill has a fantastic 4k/UHD video camera, he might have a shaky hand, stand off-centre and may not focus well.
+Of course, you will have lots and lots of photos and videos of your big day, but they will more than likely be sub-par when compared to a professional photographer.
+That said, photos from your guests are a great way to supplement the photographer’s photos and videos.

 DIY vs Professional Service – You Decide

-Other examples are looking at one-off items that do not require having to be repeated over and over again, like welcome signs, DIY guest book or a handful of hand-crafted gifts for your bridal party.
+Other examples are looking at one-off items that do not require having to be repeated over and over again.
+Great examples include welcome signs, DIY guest book or a handful of hand-crafted gifts for your bridal party.

-The trick is to know what you can realistically do yourself, how much you are willing to put up with and time you are willing or able to spend on the DIY side.
+You need to know what you can realistically do yourself.
+How much you are willing to put up with and the time you are willing/able to spend on the DIY side.

 Do need any help with planning your wedding?
 Feel free to check out our explainer video to see how we can help.